JulianLechuga/JulianLechuga/README.md

 - :telescope: I’m working as a Developer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring new technologies and ways to improve everyday.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I enjoy playing videogames, reading or researching some interesting topic.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Julian-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/julian-lechuga)